 Select regions worldwide have access to Call of Duty Mobile, ahead of the global launch on 1 October 2019.
 It is there that controller support was spotted after the latest update, which is another one in line of features in the upcoming Call of Duty Mobile.
 Apparently, the supported controllers will include the hardware compatible with Android and iOS, such as Dual Shock.

-Addition of controller support is sure to make the game more enjoyable for select players but who would prefer using the touch screen controls will likely find themselves at a disadvantage.
+Addition of is sure to make the game more enjoyable for select players but who would prefer using the touch screen controls will likely find themselves at a disadvantage.
 Call of Duty Modern Warfare will use matchmaking based on input method so it is possible this will be the case with Mobile as well.

 Keep in mind this is not sanctioned by Activision so playing the game this way could potentially result in negative consequences.
 Still, those who do risk it will be able to play the game using keyboard and mouse which will offer them huge advantage due to superior input method.